archival-IIIF/server/readme.md

     Don't configure an image server URL or start a container with the `image` service to use this image server.
     * Or set up any IIIF image compliant server.
     The docker compose comes with support for [Loris](https://github.com/loris-imageserver/loris).
-1. Adapt the provided `docker-compose.yml`:
+1. See for example the provided `docker-compose.yml.example`:
-    * Clone the `web` service definition to create multiple services and use the env variable `IIIF_SERVER_SERVICES` to define which services that container should run.
+    * Note: Clone the `web` service definition to create multiple services and use the env variable `IIIF_SERVER_SERVICES` to define which services that container should run.
 1. Set up volumes for the following:
     * `app-conf`: The PM2 configuration file